2 Questions to Ask in Every Customer Exit Survey

 The first question is easy for customers to answer and provides a high-level overview suitable for aggregate analysis.

-Let’s take a look at how to implement these questions in your exit survey.
+Let’s take a look at how to implement these questions in your customer exit survey.

 As stated above, this question should provide a multiple-choice list of answers to make it painless for customers to answer.